rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

         tail /var/log/apache2/error\_log

-Better yet, you can see new entries as they are added to the error\_log &ndash; or any log &ndash; while you test the server if you instruct the "tail" command to "follow" the log.
+Better yet, you can see new entries as they are added to the error\_log - or any log - while you test the server if you instruct the "tail" command to "follow" the log.
 For example:

         tail -f /var/log/httpd/error\_log